ganesh2925/Weather-Forecast/Readme.md

 ## Author

-My name is Avinash Tallapaneni, and I am a front-end web developer based in Chennai, India.
+My name is Kumili Ganesh, and I am a front-end web developer based in Chennai, India.
 I am passionate about coding and building applications that make a difference in people's lives.

 - Website - [Preview site on netlify](https://weather-warden.netlify.app/)
 - Twitter - [@TallapaneniAvi](https://www.twitter.com/TallapaneniAvi)

 ## Got feedback?

-i love receiving feedback!
+I love receiving feedback!
 So if you have anything you'd like to mention, please email avinashtallapaneni[at]gmail[dot]com or message me on socials